 Cruising level AIP ENR 1.7

-VFR flights must be flown at a cruising level appropriate to its magnetic track according to the diagram below and the table of cruising levels on page 3.56:
+VFR flights must be flown at a cruising level appropriate to its magnetic track according to the following diagram and the table of cruising levels:

 - when cruising level is 5000 ft or higher; or